-"That the Bill, as amended, be passed."
+"That the Bill, as amended, passed."

-DR. R. P. DUBE: Sir, I have to point out to the Minister that he has not repl'ed to one point of mine, viz., about Section 61(1) in annexure.
-I had asked him what action was taken and how many have been convicted under this.
+DR. R. P. DUBE: Sir, I have point out to the Minister that he has not replied to one point of mine, viz., about Section 61(1) in annexure. had asked him what action was taken and how many have been convicted under this.
 You are taking another power but what have you done with the power that you had before?

 SHRI KISHEN CHAND: Mr. Deputy Chairman, in his reply, the hon.
 Minister has tried to point out that the post offices do not want to become abettors in the business of lottery.
 Of course he has first tried to define that lottery.
-If it is authorised, it is all right and if it is unauthorised, it

-[Dr. R. P. Dube.] is a wrong thing and a crime and an immoral thing.
+If it is authorised, it is all right and if it is unauthorised, it is a wrong thing and a crime and an immoral thing.
 Of course I don't understand how the distinction arises.
-The moment it is unauthorised, it would be immoral and the moment it is authorised, it is moral and therefore there should be no objection because his argument was based merely on the idea that by carrying, you become an abettor.
-I beg to submit that, as I said before, the post office is a carrier and all over the world certain traditions and conventions have been formed.
+The moment it is unauthorised, it would be immoral and the moment authorised, it is moral therefore there should be no objection because his argument was based merely on the idea that by carrying, you become an abettor.
+I beg submit that, as I said before, the post office is a carrier and all over the world certain traditions and conventions have been formed.
 After all there is an international agreement about post offices.
-You have to carry certain letters to foreign countries and your letters are carried by foreign countries and supposing a lottery is sent by a foreign country, you have an agreement in an International Convention to deliver those articles in your country as your articles are delivered in those other countries.
-By taking unilateral action in our country, banning the transfer of lotteries, I submit that we are contravening that International Agreement over which we have absolutely no control.
+You have to carry certain letters to foreign countries and your letters are carried by foreign countries and supposing a lottery is sent by a foreign country, you have an agreement in an International Convention to deliver those articles your country as your articles delivered in those other countries.
+By unilateral action taking banning the transfer lotteries, I submit that we are contravening that International Agreement over which we have absolutely control.
 Then as I said, all over the world there are certain traditions built up.
-The Railways, the Post Offices and the Telegraph-all these -are conveniences provided to public and where conveniences are being provided to public, considerations of morality should not come in.
+The Railways, the Post Offices and the Telegraph-all these -are conveniences provided public and where conveniences being provided to public, considerations of morality should not come in.
 Of course I don't want highly objectionable things, obscene things, to be transferred by post offices.
 There are certain limits.
 There is a world wide convention about obscene literature.
-There is an International Agreement in the matter of obscene literature but there is no such agreement in the matter of lotteries.
+There is an International Agreement in the matter of obscene literature but there is no such agreement in matter of lotteries.
 The Minister tried to make a distinction in the matter of lotteries.
 He said, where there is a slight element of skill and chance, it does not come under the definition of lottery.